KabiCare Patient Support Program forParenteral Nutrition

 Aluminum Toxicity: Increased risk in patients with renal impairment, including preterm neonates.

 Most common adverse drug reactions (≥5%) from clinical trials in adults were nausea, vomiting, and hyperglycemia.
-Most common adverse drug reactions (≥5%) from clinical trials in pediatric patients were anemia, vomiting, increased gamma-glutamyltransferase and nosocomial infection.
+Most common adverse drug reactions (≥5%) from clinical trials in pediatric patients were anemia, vomiting, increased gamma-glutamyltransferase, and nosocomial infection.

-To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176, option 5, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176, option 5, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch (Opens in a New Window).

 This Important Safety Information does not include all the information needed to use SMOFlipid safely and effectively.
-Please see full prescribing information, for intravenous use at www.freseniuskabinutrition.com.
+Please see full prescribing information, for intravenous use at https://freseniuskabinutrition.com/SMOFlipidPI (Opens in a New Window)

 INDICATIONS AND USAGE